RaffaeleCrocco/fundamental-of-robotic/README.md

   ./spawner/spawner_1.py
   ```

-You can tell the ur5 to pick up the legos
+After you spawned lego blocks you can tell the ur5 to pick up the legos

   ```
   rosrun ur5_gazebo send_joint.py